sebastianvdn/create-project/README.md

 # Automatic Project Creation
-> This is a simple tkinter wich initializes a git repository and pushes it to Github.
+> This is a simple tkinter app wich initializes a git repository and pushes it to Github.
 Optionally it creates a virtual environment as well.

 ## Prerequisites
 To run this program you should have **git** and **python** installed correctly on your systems.